m0iax/JS8CallUtilities_V2/README.md

 <b>Note that you require Python to be installed version 3.7 and above.
 Other versions may not work correctly for all the functions</b>
 <br>
 Clone or download and unzip the code.
-NOw run a command prompt and cd to the downloaded directory.
+Now run a command prompt and cd to the downloaded directory.
 <br>
 <b>cd JS8CallUtilities _V2</b><br>
 <br>